How to Win Friends and Influence People

 "How to Win Friends and Influence People" has many editions, including those with commentary, study guides, and adaptations geared toward various audiences (such as business professionals).
 The latest edition from 2011 includes more modern language, but the core concepts remain throughout every edition.

-You can find this book under the category Online Book Resources About Business.
+You can find this book under the Online Book Resources About Business category.

 Craving more of Carnegie’s secrets from "How to Win Friends and Influence People"?
 Unlock them inside Secrets of Success.
 Join now to access this and more personal growth tools, including the Napoleon Hill books referenced below.